877-852-8463CareersLocationsPatient PortalRequest Appointment

 If you have astigmatism, your cornea isn’t perfectly round.
 It’s elongated like a football.
 Toric intraocular lenses alleviate this condition so you no longer need corrective lenses to accommodate your blurry vision.

-What Are the Benefits Of Alcon AcrySof® IQ Vivity® Lens?
+Alcon AcrySof® IQ Vivity® Lens

 The Alcon AcrySof® IQ Vivity® Lens is available to individuals that are receiving cataract surgery or treatment.
 To help you determine if it’s time to request a consultation for cataract treatment, we have created a list of the benefits of Alcon AcrySof® IQ Vivity® Lenses.